 The Events with Donation enhancement allows organizations to collect donations from constituents while they are registering for an event.
 The donation dollars stay separate from the event dollars on the back end, allowing the campaign admin to see the donation dollars that came in through the event in their existing campaign exports.
 The donation that is collected is tied to a specific campaign and inherits all of the configurations of that campaign with the option to edit the configurations.

 The Event Admin will simply add the new donation category to any commerce or non-commerce event and associate the category to an existing campaign.
 The option to add the donation category will be available for the following:

 NOTE: If the Event is using a hosted processor, the donation category will not be available to add to the Event.

 Clients may choose to associate these donations with an existing campaign or you may decide to associate these donations with a new campaign you create.
 Either way, the donation category will allow the end user to include a donation amount when registering for the event.
 The user would enter their credit card one time, but the card would be processed two separate times: First for the event, and then secondly for the donation.
 The user experience would be seamless, but processing the card twice will allow the event dollars to be associated with the event, and the donation dollars to be associated with the donation campaign.

 NOTE: The ability to turn this functionality off for non-commerce events can be done on a community by community basis.
-Meaning, if a community is not comfortable with the fact that the registrant will not be able to re-enter their credit card information when a donation fails and their is no commerce on the event, then they can turn this off for the community.
-Turning it off at the community level will make it so the donation category will not show up under Manage Forms, unless the event is a Legacy Ticketed Event or a Fee-Driven Event.
+Meaning, if a community is not comfortable with the fact that the registrant will not be able to re-enter their credit card information when a donation fails and there is no commerce on the event, then they can turn this off for the community.
+Turning it off at the community level will make it so the donation category will not show up under Manage Forms, unless the event a Fee-Driven Event.
 Please contact your iModules representative or AppSupport for assistance.

 General Business Rules